Sexual economics: Female and male status

-Sexual intercourse is often more attractive (if the state of affairs is equal for both parties, e.g., a man and a woman with equal economic status) to men than to women.
-In primates, male aggression against females has the effect of controlling female sexuality for the male's reproductive advantage.
+This theory rests on the controversial belief that sexual activity is "naturally" more desirable for males than females in human societies.
+In some primates, male aggression against females has the effect of controlling female sexuality for the male's reproductive advantage.
 Furthermore, the evolutionary perspective provides a hypothesis to help explain cross-culture variation in the frequency of male aggression against women.
 Variables include the protection of women by family or community, male alliances, and male strategies for protecting spouses and achieving adulterous mating and male resource control.

 According to sexual economics theory, males and females are different both physically and physiologically.
-Men give women resources, and then women will allow sex to take place.
-Under the context of sex, the trade of sex and resources keeps happening through eras and cultures, and society has acknowledged that female sexuality has more value than male sexuality.
-For instance, men and women have different feelings about their virginity.
+According to the model, men give women resources, and then women will allow sex to take place.
+Under the context of sex, the trade of sex and resources keeps happening (Baumeister alleges that female control of sexuality and male competition for mates are consistent traits through eras and cultures, in sharp contrast to the available ethnographic evidence), and society has acknowledged that female sexuality has more value than male sexuality.
+For instance, men and women in the west have different feelings about their virginity.
 Women are more likely to think of their virginity as a precious gift and cherish it, while men see their virginity as a shameful condition and want to get rid of it early in life.
+This is a culturally bound response, as in some societies virginity has little to no value and anxieties surrounding female sexuality do not apply.
+The sexual economics theory, however, generally fails to deal with ethnographic data which dispute its core premises, instead assuming itself to be correct based on self-report data from western societies and projecting this modern data onto previous societies and other time periods.

 It is also claimed that prostitution (the exchange of sex for money or equivalent items) may be a threat to women's status because sex is mostly considered as part of an intimate relationship instead of a contract.